-- III.
-Any student whose legal residence is outside the boundaries of the county may not be enrolled in any a District school without the approval of the School Board, except under the provisions of Florida Statutes and the Controlled Open Enrollment Plan.
+- procedures set forth in Policy 5.031 Student Out of Zone Transfers/CHOICE following the placement of the Suwannee County Residents who have priority. - F. In implementing the school choice initiative, no school will be out of compliance with federal desegregation orders. - G. Students in the Exceptional Education Program will be placed in the best interest educationally for the child and where the programming for that specific disability is being housed. - III.
+Any student whose legal residence is outside the boundaries of the county may not-be enrolled in a District school under the provisions of Florida Statutes and the Controlled Open Enrollment Plan.
 The assigned school for an out-of-district student shall be designated on the basis of space available.
 Such transfers shall be on a nondiscriminatory basis and shall not result in reducing desegregation in either school district or in reinforcing the dual school system. - IV.
-No student shall be permitted to cross district lines for the purpose of attending school in the school district or outside the school district, except under a written agreement as provided in section 1001.42(4) (d), Florida Statutes.
-Any such agreement between the School Board and any other Florida school district shall be duly recorded in the official School Board minutes.
-Such transfers shall be on a non-discriminatory basis and shall not result in reducing desegregation in either school district or in reinforcing the dual school system. - A. The assigned school for an out-of-district student shall be designated on the basis of space available.
-Such assignment shall not occur after the February FTE (full-time equivalency) count, except under the provisions of the contract with another District school system. - B. The Board shall specify conditions for admitting students from other Florida school districts. - IV.
-Any student(s) who has been attending, in the year prior to the designation a public school that has been designated classified as performance category "F", or has earned three (3) consecutive grades of "D" failing to make adequate progress for two school years in a four year period or a student who is assigned to a public school that has been designated as performance grade category "F" or has earned three (3) consecutive grades of "D" may choose to attend a higher performing school in the District or an adjoining district as allowed by law. eonsistent with Florida Statutes and State Board of Education rule.
+A student who has been attending, in the year prior to the designation a public school that has been classified as performance category "F", or has earned three (3) consecutive grades of "D or a student who is assigned to a public school that has been designated as performance grade category "F" or has earned three (3) consecutive grades of "D" may choose to attend a higher performing school in the District or an adjoining district as allowed by law. - V. Students enrolled in a Home School Program must annually apply for admission consideration to the Superintendent.
+Granting of admission will be based on space and program availability.